 Bike Stores that Sell the Specialized Turbo Levo 2021:

-The Specialized Turbo Levo is an electric mountain bike with a different approach – offer a full suspension system configuration in a way so the rider has good control over the trail.
+The Specialized Turbo Levo is an electric mountain bike with a different approach – it offers a full suspension system configuration, so the rider has reasonable control over the trail.

-Specialized is a US company with a long history building bikes.
-As they say “from riders to riders”.
-Love it.
+Specialized is a US company with a long history of building top-rated bikes.
+As they say, “from riders to riders”.
+I love it.

-For the e-mountain bike range, they have the Levo, Levo SL and Kenevo.
-From these three (3), I got really impressed with what the Turbo Levo offers.
+For the e-mountain bike range, they have the Levo, Levo SL, and Kenevo.
+From these three (3), I got impressed with what the Turbo Levo offers.

-I know that it would be worth checking on the Kenevo model too but for now, I will review the Specialized Turbo Levo model.
+I know that it would be worth checking on the Kenevo model, but I will review the Specialized Turbo Levo model for now.

 Specialized Turbo Levo Technical Specs

 |BATTERY & RANGE

 Infinite Tune Mission Control App is available to adjust your riding requirements.